Alaska Court Records

 - Incompatibility of temperament

-A divorce because it is contested requires more time and money.
-The case can be in court for as long as one year before its finalization.
+Because it is contested, a divorce requires more time and money.
+The case may be in court for as long as one year before its finalization.
 The parties would also need the services of attorneys, which results in more expenses.
-A dissolution, on the other hand, can be finalized within thirty to ninety days.
+On the other hand, a dissolution may be finalized within thirty to ninety days.
 It is also less expensive.

-The Health Analytics & Vital Records of the Department of Health and Social Services are responsible for maintaining divorce certificates.
-Divorce decree and divorce case files are kept and maintained with the Superior Court where the divorce was granted.
+The Health Analytics & Vital Records of the Department of Health and Social Services is responsible for maintaining divorce certificates.
+Divorce decrees and case files are kept and maintained with the Superior Court where the divorce was granted.
 Alaska Court System.

 Are Divorce Records Public in Alaska?

 In Alaska, divorce records are considered vital records.
-And § 40.25.120 of the 2019 Alaska Statutes excludes vital records from the category of the public records.
+However, § 40.25.120 of the 2019 Alaska Statutes excludes vital records from the public records category.

-At the time of the divorce’s finalization, the records are private.
-Only the parties to the divorce, the couple’s family members, and legal representatives can access the records.
+The records are private at the time of the divorce's finalization.
+Only the parties to the divorce, the couple's family members, and legal representatives may access them.

 However, by § 18.50.310 of the same statute, divorce records become public records after 50 years from the date of the divorce.
-This means that the public can access the records after 50 years have elapsed.
+This means the public may access the records after 50 years have elapsed.

 What are the types of Divorce Records available in Alaska?